madfam-io/plinto/docs/guides/DEMO_WALKTHROUGH.md

-# 🎯 Plinto Local Demo - Complete Walkthrough
+# 🎯 Janua Local Demo - Complete Walkthrough

 **Version**: 1.0.0
 **Date**: November 14, 2025
 **Estimated Time**: 15-20 minutes

-This demonstration showcases all features of the Plinto authentication platform working locally in your browser.
+This demonstration showcases all features of the Janua authentication platform working locally in your browser.

 ---